http://WhatisTaxed.com: Data-mining the Tax Code

 Income Tax In A Nutshell

-Deductions to excluded income. or "income that is ... exempt"
+Deductions to excluded income. "income that is ... exempt"

 2. Taxable income

-Taxable income. or "income that is not ... exempt"
+Taxable income "Income that is not ... exempt"

-Tax due is only a percentage of taxable income.
-Also notice, the tax is just some percentage of taxable income, not a percentage of all incomes.
+The tax due is only a percentage of taxable income.
+In addition, the actual tax due is only a percentage of taxable income, not a percentage of all income.

-Data mining the code will produce the following...
+Data mining income tax code will produce the following...

 Taxes, Too Complicated?